What is AIOps?

 Data collection includes the initial and continuing discovery of data from various sources–including agents, devices, applications, and services–while the collection process itself should match the type of asset being monitored.
 AIOps demands continuous knowledge of the current state and health of the IT environment.

-There are multiple aspects to data cleansing and preparation including a common data model, data deduplication, time synchronization, and a single data lake.
-Each contributes to the preparation of clean data.
+There are multiple aspects to data cleansing and consolidating, including a common data model, data deduplication, time synchronization, and a single data lake.
 AIOps cannot succeed if data is incomplete, imprecise, or out of alignment.

 The most critical element of data enrichment for AIOps is context.
-Because context brings additional insight to raw data by adding meta-data related to your device or service metrics.
-AIOps needs infrastructure, application, and business service mapping to be successful.
+Because context brings additional insight to raw data by adding meta-data related to your device or service metrics, infrastructure, application, and business service mapping should be in place in order to be successful.

 Once data is collected and organized with context, decisions can be made with real insight, based on timely and accurate data.
 Automated actions can be initiated to make changes, recommendations, or notifications to ecosystem components or users.
 AIOps empowers automation made possible by context.